xivv/CSGOLoungeGrabber/README.md

 # CSGOLoungeGrabber
-Java libary to retrieve matchinformation about listed matches on csgolounge
+Java libary to retrieve matchinformation about listed matches on https://csgolounge.com/

 Changelog: